etiennestuder/teamcity-build-scan-plugin/README.md

 1. In TeamCity, on the build configuration for which you want to apply Gradle Enterprise, create three configuration parameters:

-   - `buildScanPlugin.gradle-enterprise.url` - the URL of the Gradle Enterprise instance to which to publish the Build Scan
+   - `buildScanPlugin.gradle-enterprise.url` - the URL of the Gradle Enterprise instance to which to publish build scans
    - `buildScanPlugin.gradle-enterprise.plugin.version` - the version of the [Gradle Enterprise Gradle plugin](https://docs.gradle.com/enterprise/gradle-plugin/) to apply
    - `buildScanPlugin.ccud.plugin.version` - the version of the [Common Custom User Data Gradle plugin](https://github.com/gradle/common-custom-user-data-gradle-plugin) to apply (optional)

 2. If required, provide additional configuration parameters for your environment (optional):

     - `buildScanPlugin.gradle-enterprise.allow-untrusted-server` - allow communication with an untrusted server; set to _true_ if your Gradle Enterprise instance is using a self-signed certificate
-    - `buildScanPlugin.gradle-enterprise.enforce-url` - enforce the configured Gradle Enterprise URL over a URL configured by the project; set to _true_ to force build scans to publish to the url specified in TeamCity
+    - `buildScanPlugin.gradle-enterprise.enforce-url` - enforce the configured Gradle Enterprise URL over a URL configured in the project's build; set to _true_ to enforce publication of build scans to the configured Gradle Enterprise URL
     - `buildScanPlugin.gradle.plugin-repository.url` - the URL of the repository to use when resolving the GE and CCUD plugins; required if your TeamCity agents are not able to access the Gradle Plugin Portal
     - `buildScanPlugin.command-line-build-step.enabled` - enable Gradle Enterprise integration for _Command Line_ build steps; by default only steps using the _Gradle_ runner are enabled